Phileosopher/commonplace/people-conflicts-christian-2_debatable.md

   - It's entirely possible that *some* spiritual gifts have ceased, while others are *very* active.
 - The entire debate is relatively dumb, and people who speak in tongues should desire more [useful](purpose.md) gifts ([1 Corinthians 14:19](https://biblehub.com/1_corinthians/14-19.htm)).

+Holy Tradition vs. Holy Scripture:

+- Protestants generally believe that [the Bible](bible.md) is [the sole or dominant authority](theology-solae.md) for everything.
+- Catholics, on the other hand, believe the traditions of the Catholic church have as much validity as Scripture.
+- At its most extreme, the Protestants will fall into error:
+  - Removing *all* traditional elements of church service (e.g., pews, worship music, preaching, etc.)
+  - It creates trouble with hermeneutics without a basis of tradition
+- On the other extreme, though, the Catholic church will also be utterly wrong at the extreme:
+  - Emphasizing what they've been doing for centuries when it goes directly against the Bible

 How long God's "days" were to create the universe in [Genesis 1](https://biblehub.com/bsb/genesis/1.htm):

 - New/Young Earth Creationism - The six days are literal 24-hour days.